Novel Food Application

 Our Founders, Paul Finnegan and Andy Duckworth, as well as our Head of Nutrition, Moyra Cosgrove, are working in close collaboration with the ACI’s Director of Regulatory and Compliance, Dr Parveen Bhatarah and her team.

 - Parveen has a wealth of experience in regulatory affairs, in CBD and in research, so is an invaluable guide through this lengthy and very costly process.

-Andy was CEO of Myprotein for 5 years previous to founding Naturecan, and so has experience with the team of building a global leader and of driving supply chain excellence, with an emphasis of transparency and testing.
+- Andy was CEO of Myprotein for 5 years previous to founding Naturecan, and so has experience with the team of building a global leader and of driving supply chain excellence, with an emphasis on transparency and testing.

 The UK Food Standards Agency Novel Food Application dossier requires Naturecan CBD Distillate to undergo toxicology testing, very similar to that of a pharmaceutical product, as the first measure of safety of usage.